oskarkerim/OKAnkiDecks/guides/chemistry.md

 - **9.26** – [Drawing](https://www.bbc.co.uk/bitesize/guides/z2jndxs/revision/1) structures of alcohols
 - **9.38** – Comparison-based questions

-> ⚠️ Double-check the official specification and use your textbook or revision guide to cover these points if you're aiming for full syllabus coverage.
+{: .warning } Use a printed specification and textbook as a checklist to ensure full topic coverage if aiming for top marks.